weio9134/weio9134/README.md

 ### Glad to see you here!

-I'm currently a CS student at Cornell Unversity, class of '26.
-I serve as the lead web developer for the Autonomous Underwater Vehicle project team, or [CUAUV](https://cuauv.org/) for short.
-Recently, I've also had the wonderful opportunity to intern at [MathGPT](https://mathgptchat.com/) this past summer.
+I'm currently a CS undergrad at Cornell Unversity.
+I serve as the lead web developer and business sub-team lead for the Autonomous Underwater Vehicle project team, or [CUAUV](https://cuauv.org/) for short, and the Cornell Cup Robotics project team.

-I'm also a Full Stack Developer with a passion for problem-solving and innovative design.
-I have a strong foundation in React, Typescript, Next JS, Node JS, MongoDB, AWS, and more.
-I've directed many diverse projects across Frontend, Backend, Machine Learning, DevOps and building scalable products from scratch with the commitment to making a positive impact.
+I'm a Full Stack Developer based in NYC with a strong foundation in React, AWS, PostgreSQL, Java, and more.
+I've directed many diverse projects across the frontend and backend, building scalable products from scratch.
 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.

-Feel free to connect for all things tech or just to say hello!
-Let's shape the future of tech together. 🌟
+Feel free to connect for all things tech or just to say hello 🌟!

 <p align="center"><img align="center" height="250" width="375" alt="" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" /></p>

-### Talking about Personal Stuff:

-<li>🛠 &nbsp; I’m currently working with TS, AWS, MongoDB, etc</li>
-<li>🚀 &nbsp; I’m currently exploring ML, Gen AI, LLMs, etc</li>
-<li>📫 &nbsp; Reach out at: weiouyang9134@gmail.com.</li>

 ### Languages and Tools: